Creating Advanced Acrylic Forms

 Working with Acrylic

 Acrylic is the perfect material for custom interior features, lighting installations and engineering projects.
-An optically clear and versatile thermoplastic, acrylic can be moulded, shaped and reshaped.
+An optically clear and versatile thermoplastic, acrylic can be moulded, shaped and reshaped to create stunning shape and form.
 These material traits lend acrylic to a wide range of low tech fabrication techniques.
 Making acrylic the go to material for bespoke point of sale displays and in-store product displays.

 As a result of its shatter resistance, relative low cost and speed of production, we are seeing an increase in its use for other interior features.
 Cast acrylic is particularly suitable for small batch production and custom pieces as it doesn’t carry the tooling costs and subsequent requirement for large minimum order quantities.